StillNotWorking/LMS-helper-script/camilladsp/README.md

 https://github.com/HEnquist/camilladsp

 https://github.com/HEnquist/camillagui-backend/blob/master/README.md

 ## Filters
 Script also download a few EQ filters for demonstration if one don't opt to keep existing files from previous install.

+## Trouble shooting
+Common pitfalls if ran on a Debian computer with other hardware than RPi.
+Edit the `Playback Device` under `Devices` tab and click Save to File.
+Run `aplay -l` from console windows to list available playback devices.

+Default install use SqueezeliteEQ.yml as its initial configuration.
+Where RPi3 and RPi4 will output to hw:CARD=Headphones,DEV=0

 ## Remove install
 ```bash